 Lincoln's humor could be cutting, however.
 In 1840, he even reduced a political rival to tears.
 But the future president was not mean-spirited.
 Afterward, he "felt that he had gone too far [and] made ample apology."

-Another fun fact about Abraham Lincoln is that he loved animals.
+Another of the more fun facts about Abraham Lincoln is that he loved animals.
 He's the first president to take a presidential portrait of his dog, Fido.
-And Lincoln loved having two cats at the White House, Tabby and Dixie.
+And Lincoln loved having two cats at the White House: Tabby and Dixie.